Hor-Ol/got-quiz-project/README.md

 ## :mag: Things to Improve

 1. The project is using props drilling, however using context could be a better solution.
-2. Improve styles cohesion on small devices with monitor version
+2. Improve styles cohesion for buttons on small devices with monitor version